Nicolis1/chess-fight-ai/README.md

 - lots of challengers breaks scrolling on compete page
 - view code in bot selection modal should have special hover behavior
 - the way I have use effects set up to fetch data causes several rerenders, with several extra api calls
+- security issues form packages

 - todo
-  - better style bot selection moda
+  - better style bot selection modal
-  - use bot selection modal on editor page
   - finish challengers ui
   - do your recent matched ui
     - this needs to include a better way to visualize all game results